-The Company's business model is based on servicing the existing medicinal cannabis patient base in Nevada (which has approximately 3.0 million residents) and the recreational cannabis consumers, including those who visit Las Vegas each year (approx. 55 million visitors for the trailing 12-month period as of March 20232).
+The Company's business model is based on servicing the existing medicinal cannabis patient base in Nevada (which has approximately 3.0 million residents) and the recreational cannabis consumers, including those who visit Las Vegas each year (approx. 40.8 million people visited Las Vegas in 2023, a 5.2% increase over 2022.).
 The Company is an established wholesale supplier of unique branded flower and extraction products to licensed dispensaries and cannabis stores.